 The smartphone has given rise to a generation of multitaskers.
 It is the culture to be busy, in a hurry, and instantly available at all times.
 This has led to a pandemic of distracted drivers using their electronic devices behind the wheel.
 In recent years, the number of distracted drivers involved in accidents has risen dramatically.
 Every day, more than 1,000 people sustain injuries in crashes with distracted drivers.

-If a distracted driver caused your recent collision, our Miami accident lawyers can help you find out if it could lead to a larger settlement.
+If a distracted driver caused your recent collision, our Miami motorcycle accident lawyers can help you find out if it could lead to a larger settlement.

 Negligence and Negligence Per Se for Distracted Driving